 The nature of professional accountability and ethics in the UK context and the duty to protect and promote the interests of patients, including professional boundaries, raising concerns about others and the various GCC requirements (e.g. the professional indemnity insurance rules)

-UK legislation including: the Equality Act 2010, the Data Protection Act 1998, the Children Act 2004, Mental Capacity Act, Health and Safety at Work Act 1974, Ionising Radiation (Medical Exposure) Regulations 2018 (IR(ME)R18) and Ionising Radiation Regulations 2017 (IRR17), Safeguarding regulations
+UK legislation including: the Equality Act 2010, the Data Protection Act 2018 and UK GDPR, the Children Act 2004, Mental Capacity Act, Health and Safety at Work Act 1974, Ionising Radiation (Medical Exposure) Regulations 2018 (IR(ME)R18) and Ionising Radiation Regulations 2017 (IRR17), Safeguarding regulations

 The use of wellness care and how this relates to the need to evaluate and review plans of care.

 We have gathered views here from one of the TOC assessors on how candidates should best prepare themselves for the TOC.